dgraph-io/dgraph-docs/content/graphql/lambda/field.md

 }
 ```

-You should see a response such as
+...you should see a response such as the following:

 ```json
 {